 The Comox Valley is located midway along the east coast of Vancouver Island and is easily accessible by land, sea, or air.
 No matter which way you choose to travel, you'll be sure to enjoy the view along the way!

 Once you're on Vancouver Island, the Comox Valley is only a 1 1/4 hour drive north from Nanaimo or a 2 1/2 hour drive from Victoria.
-Travelling the scenic oceanside route of Highway 19A will bring you through the seaside communities of Fanny Bay, Union Bay, and Royston as you approach Courtenay, the largest urban centre in the Comox Valley.
+Travelling the scenic oceanside route of Highway 19A, you’ll pass the Buckley Bay ferry terminal for sailings to Denman Island and Hornby Island, and travel through the seaside communities of Fanny Bay, Union Bay, and Royston as you approach Courtenay, the largest urban centre in the Comox Valley.

 Or, once you're north of Nanaimo you can also follow Highway 19 and take Exit 117 onto the Comox Valley Parkway.
-Take the first right onto Minto Road, then right onto Small Road to find the Vancouver Island Visitor Centre.
-Just ask at the Visitor's Desk to book your accommodation in Comox Valley hotels, motels and hostels in Courtenay, Comox, or Cumberland.
-You can also learn more about tours and attractions in the Comox Valley, and available vacation packages.
+Take the first right onto Minto Road, then turn right onto Small Road to find the Vancouver Island Visitor Centre.
+Our trained staff at the Visitor's Desk can book your accommodation in many Comox Valley hotels, motels, and hostels and help with directions to Comox Valley campgrounds and RV Parks in Courtenay, Comox, or Cumberland.
+You can also learn more about tours and attractions in the Comox Valley, and the special vacation packages available at local resorts and spas.

 Coming from the North Island?
 The Comox Valley is only a 3 1/4 hour drive from Port Hardy.
 Highway 19 Exit numbers 87, 101, 117, 127, 130 and 144 will lead you to various points in the Comox Valley.